Vladimir Hamed-Troyansky

 Dr. Hamed-Troyansky’s first book, Empire of Refugees, explores the origins of refugee resettlement in the modern Middle East.
 It focuses on the migration of about a million Muslim refugees from Russia to the Ottoman Empire between the 1850s and World War I. North Caucasian refugees settled throughout the Ottoman Empire, in today's 14 nation-states, including Turkey, Jordan, Syria, Iraq, Israel, Bulgaria, and Greece.
 The book shows that the Ottoman government constructed a refugee regime for Muslims, which functioned parallel to the immigration system.

 Dr. Hamed-Troyansky conducted archival research in public and private archives in Turkey, Jordan, Bulgaria, Romania, Georgia, Armenia, Azerbaijan, Kazakhstan, Kyrgyzstan, Uzbekistan, the United Kingdom, the United States, and Russia, including the autonomous republics of Dagestan, North Ossetia-Alania, and Kabardino-Balkaria.
 He works with sources in Arabic, Ottoman and modern Turkish, Russian, and Bulgarian.
-His research has been supported by, among others, the National Endowment for the Humanities, the American Council of Learned Societies, and the Social Science Research Council.
-He held residential research fellowships at the Stanford Humanities Center and the American research centers in Amman and Sofia.
+His research has been supported by, among others, the National Endowment for the Humanities, the American Council of Learned Societies, the Social Science Research Council, and the Fulbright Program.
+He held residential research fellowships at the Stanford Humanities Center and the American research centers in Jordan, Turkey, and Bulgaria.
 Dr. Hamed-Troyansky grew up in the Baltics, completed his undergraduate and Master’s degrees in Scotland, and briefly studied in Syria and Egypt.

 Dr. Hamed-Troyansky welcomes graduate projects in global refugee history and the modern history of the Middle East and the Caucasus.